Rayleigh–Ritz method

-The Rayleigh–Ritz method is a direct numerical method of approximating eigenvalues, originated in the context of solving physical boundary value problems and named after Lord Rayleigh and Walther Ritz.

-In this method, an infinite-dimensional linear operator is approximated by a finite-dimensional compression, on which we can use an eigenvalue algorithm.
+The Rayleigh–Ritz method is a direct numerical method of approximating eigenvalues, which originated in the context of solving physical boundary-value problems.
+It is named after Lord Rayleigh and Walther Ritz.
+In this method, an infinite-dimensional linear operator is approximated by a finite-dimensional compression, enabling the use of a numerical eigenvalue algorithm.

 It is used in all applications that involve approximating eigenvalues and eigenvectors, often under different names.
-In quantum mechanics, where a system of particles is described using a Hamiltonian, the Ritz method uses trial wave functions to approximate the ground state eigenfunction with the lowest energy.
-In the finite element method context, mathematically the same algorithm is commonly called the Ritz-Galerkin method.
-The Rayleigh–Ritz method or Ritz method terminology is typical in mechanical and structural engineering to approximate the eigenmodes and resonant frequencies of a structure.
+In quantum mechanics, where a system of particles is described using a Hamiltonian, it uses trial wave functions to approximate the ground-state eigenfunction.
+In the context of the finite-element method, it is mathematically the same as the Ritz-Galerkin method.
+In mechanical and structural engineering, it is used to approximate the eigenmodes and resonant frequencies of a structure.
+A related adaption of Rayleigh-Ritz known as Hamiltonian truncation can be used in quantum field theory.

 Naming and attribution

-The name of the method and its origin story have been debated by historians.
-It has been called Ritz method after Walther Ritz, since the numerical procedure has been published by Walther Ritz in 1908-1909.
-According to A. W. Leissa, Lord Rayleigh wrote a paper congratulating Ritz on his work in 1911, but stating that he himself had used Ritz's method in many places in his book and in another publication.
-This statement, although later disputed, and the fact that the method in the trivial case of a single vector results in the Rayleigh quotient make the case for the name Rayleigh–Ritz method.
-According to S. Ilanko, citing Richard Courant, both Lord Rayleigh and Walther Ritz independently conceived the idea of utilizing the equivalence between boundary value problems of partial differential equations on the one hand and problems of the calculus of variations on the other hand for numerical calculation of the solutions, by substituting for the variational problems simpler approximating extremum problems in which a finite number of parameters need to be determined.
-Ironically for the debate, the modern justification of the algorithm drops the calculus of variations in favor of the simpler and more general approach of orthogonal projection as in Galerkin method named after Boris Galerkin, thus leading also to the Ritz-Galerkin method naming.
+The origin of this technique has been debated by historians.
+It has been called Ritz method after Walther Ritz, who published the numerical procedure 1908 and 1909.
+Lord Rayleigh wrote a paper congratulating Ritz on his work in 1911, but stating that he himself had used Ritz's method in many places in his book, Theory of Sound (1877), and elsewhere.
+According to Richard Courant, both Lord Rayleigh and Walther Ritz independently invented the idea of utilizing the equivalence between the boundary-value problems of partial differential equations on the one hand and problems of the calculus of variations on the other to numerically compute the solutions, by substituting for the variational problems simpler approximating extremum problems in which only a finite number of parameters need to be determined.
+Historian Jesper Lützen, who had examined the unpublished manuscripts of Joseph Liouville, discovered that Liouville had already known of this method as early as 1845.